 Option A) Favourable Reference Values [if established during the action-planning process]

-Option B) Favourable Reference Values (FRVs) for all [insert number of populations covered by Action Plan] populations (and their respective management units, if deemed applicable) will be elaborated and agreed on amongst the Principal Range States during the implementation phase of the Action Plan within its first full cycle of implementation.
+Option B) Favourable Reference Values (FRVs) for all [insert number of populations covered by Action Plan] populations (and their respective management units, if deemed applicable) will be elaborated and agreed on amongst the Principal Range States during the implementation phase of the Action Plan.

 Action framework table showing the objectives (including indicators and methods of verification for each objective), associated problems, results and actions with their priorities, time-scales and organisations responsible for implementing them.
 Produce a separate table for each objective: